jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_markdown.md

 **Introduction**
 --------------------

-Let's have a look at the Chinook database which you'll be using throughout the problem sets in this course.
+Let's have a look at the Chinook database.
+You'll be using this throughout the problem sets in this course.

 The Chinook database represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.

+TODO- FIND MORE HERE!

 **Accessing your Database**
 --------------------